crcdng/imperfect-vr/06_rabbit_chicken_ak47/README.md

 In this scene we have more elements and also more logic written in JavaScript.
 In "04 Imperfect Treasures" we have already seen some code inside `<script>` tags.
 The recommended way for coding with A-Frame however is to pack our code into components, which can be shared and later be reused.

-We have used components who were written by other people in our scenes before, especially in "05 Reality of the Virtual".
-For this scene we start coding the components ourselves, sometimes adapting code written by others.
+We have used components written by other people in our scenes before, especially in "05 Reality of the Virtual".
+For this scene we start coding components ourselves, sometimes adapting code written by others.

 Also the HTML code in `index.html` starts to look a bit unwieldy.
 This is partly because HTML has a rather extensive syntax.
 For example, to describe one platform made of a box and a cylinder we have to write: